 - The Poetry Foundation’s podcast “E. E. Cummings: Essential American Poets” presents Cummings reading “anyone lived in a pretty how town” (CP 515), “as freedom is a breakfastfood” (CP 511), and “love is more thicker than forget” (CP 530).
 These tracks are from the 92nd Street Y reading, recorded October 20, 1949.
 (The “1959” note on the podcast page is in error.)

-- The Poetry Archive presents Cummings reading two poems: “anyone lived in a pretty how town” (CP 515) and “ ‘next to of course god america i” (CP 267).
+- The Poetry Archive presents Cummings reading one poem: ” ‘next to of course god america i” (CP 267).
 Recorded by the BBC, date unknown.

 - The UBU web Cummings sound page offers recordings of “that melancholy” (CP 697) and “let’s,from some loud unworld’s most rightful wrong” (CP 745).